Skip to main content

 Let us talk about Visa Colonialism

 Let us talk about visa colonialism In 2018, President Donald Trump unleashed a word that seemed to ‘’shock’’ the world when he wondered why America was allowing people from shithole countries to enter their country.
-Many acted surprised, but an assessment of the visa bureaucracies across the world indeed portray that even if the same word is not used, the implications and effects endorse Trump’s use of the word.
+Many acted surprised, but an assessment of the visa bureaucracies across the world indeed portray that even if the same word is not used, the implications and effects endorse use of the word.
 And, as Ibram X. Kendi notes, it really torches into the racial hierarchies of free movement across the globe especially for none white people (or those with passports from ‘’shithole countries’’).
 Travel visa requirements are generally recognised as the result of a trade-off between preventing irregular migration, ensuring security, and allowing potential economic benefits to countries.
 However, the racial biases and the colonial legacies that go with the system remain silent and not tackled.
-It takes some one from a ‘shithole’ country, who ...
+It takes some one from a ‘shithole’ country, who has expe...